jerekapyaho/eumemberdata/README.md

 WHERE language_code = 'en';
 ```

-Get the names of the countries and their capitals in English:
+Get the English names of the countries and their capitals:

 ```
 SELECT co_name, ci_name FROM